danielharrell/open-eyes-lect-2017-18/Open.md

 parabola was enclosed in openness.
 We could think of this enclosed openness in the human case as a boundary of recognition, that not only excludes what we keep out, but contains what we let in.
-And this boundary is what breaks, or even vanishes, in cases of corruption, along with any way to open from the inside out, in an act of letting in.
-Once Odysseus is no longer master of his door, the door has lost the power, on this account, to open from the inside and contain the outside in recognition.
-It now only opens from the outside, and exposes the inside to transgression.
+It would allow us to open, in other words, from the inside out.
+And this boundary is what breaks, or even vanishes, in cases of corruption.
+Once Odysseus is no longer master of his door, on this account, the door has lost the power to open from the inside and contain the outside in an act of recognition.
+It now only opens from the outside, and exposes the inside to an act of transgression.
 Hence the suitors, and how they indeed *get into* the house of Odysseus.
-And also how the corpses indeed *get into* the eyes of Leontius, when he is no longer master of them, and can no longer open them from within.
+And also how the corpses *get into* the eyes of Leontius, when he is no longer master of them, and can no longer open them from within.

+Yet even if this account could make sense of ways in which we ourselves, like the parabola, are enclosed in openness, it arguably leaves our deepest way of being open untouched.
+For this was the openness of awareness, and (revise from here with Leontius quote about eyes getting their fill). ---the openness of awareness--untouched.
 Transition to awareness by saying that above account seems to leave openness in awareness untouched, as reflected in Leontius example.
 Be sure in world talk to bring back Leontius and Odysseus losing world.